jon-jacky/Piety/editors/edsel.md

 *edsel* places the cursor on the first non-blank character in the line.
 Then edit the text of the indented line.

+### Wrapped text ###

+Use the *ed.py* *J* command in command mode to wrap text.
+The selected lines are wrapped so their length does not exceed *fill_column*, which defaults to 75 characters, but can be reassigned by including a parameter to the *J* command, which then remains in effect in that buffer only until it is reassigned again.

+The left margin of all the wrapped lines is the made the same as the left margin of the first line in the selection.

+The default selection for the *J* command is *dot*, the current line.

+A convenient way to select the lines to wrap is to set the mark at the beginning of the region, then move the cursor to the line after the region.
+Then type *^X* to get the command prompt, then type the commmand *[J* which applies the wrap command *J* to the region *[* from mark to dot.

+### Long lines ###

+Lines which are wider than the frame disappear off the right edge of the frame (they are *clipped*, not wrapped).
+To edit one of these extra-long lines, type *^X* to get the command prompt, then type the command *J* to wrap that line to the width defined by the default fill column.
+Two or more wrapped lines will appear.
+You can edit those lines.
+When uoyou are done editing, select all the wrapped lines and type the *j* command to join them all into one long line again.

 ## API and data structures ##

 In *edsel*, calls to the *edda* API require a prefix: